 -p partno This option tells AVRDUDE what part (MCU) is connected to the programmer.
 The partno parameter is the part's id listed in the configuration file.
-For currently supported MCU types use? as partno, which will print a list of partno ids and official part names on the terminal.
-Both can be used with the -p option.
+To see a list of currently supported MCUs use ? as partno, which will print the part ids and official part names.
+In connection with -v, this will also print a list of variant part names followed by an optional colon, the package code and some absolute maximum ratings.
+The part id, their official part name, any of the full variant part names or their initial part up to a dash can be used to specify a part with the -p option.
 If a part is unknown to AVRDUDE, it means that there is no config file entry for that part, but it can be added to the configuration file if you have the Atmel datasheet so that you can enter the programming specifications.
 If -p? is specified with a specific programmer, see -c below, then only those parts are output that the programmer expects to be able to handle, together with the programming interface(s) that can be used in that combination.
 In reality there can be deviations from this list, particularly if programming is directly via a bootloader.
 Currently, the following MCU types are understood: